GoogleContainerTools/skaffold/docs/content/en/docs/references/api/grpc.md

 <a name="proto.TerminationEvent"></a>
 #### TerminationEvent
-`SessionEndEvent` marks the end of the skaffold session
+`TerminationEvent` marks the end of the skaffold session

 | Field | Type | Label | Description |